 To find out if a specific address is within an official BIA, contact the Business Hub.

-Note: In some areas Business Associations have formed that are not formal BIAs.
+Note: In some areas Business Associations have formed that are not within designated Business Improvement Areas.
 While the City tries to keep track of these, it is important to ask area business owners if there is a local Business Association, as sometimes the groups are informal.

 Choose Launch when your research is done and you're ready to execute the plan!
 Choose the necessary items from below to add to My Checklist (on the right) using the Add To My List + button to create a custom checklist for you to share, print, and follow.
 Staff at the Business Hub can review your list with you to ensure there are no missing steps and help you answer any questions.